emmadal/feeti-auth/README.md

 ### Building the Service

 1. Run `go build main.go` to build the service
-2. Run `docker build -t feeti-user-service .` to build a Docker image of the service
+2. Run `docker build -t feeti-auth-service .` to build a Docker image of the service

-## Contributing

-Contributions are welcome!
-Please open a pull request with your changes.